When you're ready to explore Maine again, we're ready to welcome you back.

 As always, we remain dedicated to protecting and preserving Maine's natural resources and maintaining a healthy environment.
 Please review the travel protocols to help ensure that your visit is a safe one.

 Help protect yourself.
 Help protect others.
 And help protect the employees of your favorite Maine businesses.
 Wearing a mask helps keep us all safe.
 Learn more.

 Safe Travel in Maine

 The Keep Maine Healthy FAQs plan represents a multilayered approach to protect Mainers and visitors, and reduce, to the greatest extent possible, COVID-19 risks associated with travel.
-All in an effort to make Maine one of the safest places to travel this summer.

 Maine lodgings, campgrounds, restaurants, shops, museums and other attractions, have implemented recommendations from the state CDC and completed a safety checklist before opening to the traveling public.

 Right now, residents of New Hampshire, Vermont, Connecticut, New York & New Jersey can travel to Maine without providing a negative COVID-19 test result or quarantining.
 We're asking everyone else to complete The Certificate of Compliance in order to visit safely.